Skip to content

 When using target: "*", the agent must provide discussion_number in the output to identify which discussion to update.

 Triggers other workflows in the same repository using GitHub’s workflow_dispatch event.
-This enables agent orchestration patterns, such as campaign workflows that coordinate multiple worker workflows.
+This enables orchestration patterns, such as orchestrator workflows that coordinate multiple worker workflows.

 Shorthand Syntax: